What is a variable expense? Officially, a variable expense is a cost that changes month to month or occurs irregularly.

 - You might want to take a vacation in six months.

 When you don’t embrace these true expenses, these costs take a bite out of your budget like a 100-pound shark.
 Instead, we say treat them like five 20-pound sharks.
 Fight them off one month at a time.
 Suddenly, big bills don’t elicit the same feeling of a bottomless pit in your stomach.
+And your emergency fund stays a little safer.

 Here’s how to prep for this common budgeting battle: